Kobedm27/GGCMI-validation/results/appendix/README.md

 # Supplementary figures
-Here all the supplementary figures for the appendix of the paper will be stored as .png files with dpi = 300.
+Here all the supplementary figures for the appendix of the paper will be stored with dpi = 300.